SolaGameCube/solaGameCube/PRIVACY-POLICY.md

 6. Changes to This Policy
 - We may update this policy.
 Continued use of the app constitutes acceptance of changes.

-Contact: @SolaGameCube on X or hoyosdd2002@gmail.com.
+Contact: @SolaGameCube on X or hoyosdd2002 at gmail.com.

 This policy is designed to comply with applicable data protection regulations.